MediaComem/comem-archidep/ex/minesweeper-deployment.md

 be requested per domain per week.
 With more than 50 students in both classes of the architecture & deployment course, we may encounter this limit now and then.

-A second domain, `archidep2.tech`, is now available for you.
+A second domain, `archidep2.ch`, is now available for you.
 You can access [Gandi.net](https://admin.gandi.net/domain/ef323400-0433-11e9-83f1-00163e4e76d5/) to add entries to its DNS zone like in [the DNS exercise](https://github.com/MediaComem/comem-archidep/blob/main/ex/dns-configuration.md#connect-to-gandinet).

-You should add the same entries you added for `archidep.tech` to this new `archidep2.tech` domain:
+You should add the same entries you added for `archidep.ch` to this new `archidep2.ch` domain:

 * An `A` entry for `john-doe` (replacing `john-doe` with your name) pointing to your server's public IP address.